 What is the difference between dropping and withdrawing from a class?

-- Dropping a class is only available for a brief period at the beginning of a particular academic period which is based on the dates in the Academic Calendar.
-A Dropped class will not appear on a student's transcript and does not affect their GPA, but may affect financial aid, scholarships, military, and other benefits.
+Dropping courses is available only for a brief period at the beginning of an academic period based on the dates in the Academic Calendar.
+See the ISU Refund Policy to determine if you would be eligible for a refund.
+Dropped course(s) do not affect the GPA and will not appear on a student's transcript but may affect financial aid, scholarships, military, and other benefits.

 What is Academic Standing?

 - Undergraduate Students are in Good Academic Standing when they maintain a cumulative GPA of 2.0 or better.
 Academic Standing is calculated at the end of each semester.
 If a student falls below a 2.0 GPA they will be subject to academic probation.

 - Undergraduate students with documented extenuating circumstances may petition for Readmission to ISU.

 Can I petition a university standard?